Stag Dance (novel): Reception

 In his review for The New York Times, writer Hugh Ryan praised Stag Dance, praising Peters's skill at "plumbing the murky hearts of queer people".
 In The Washington Post, Ilana Masad also commended the book, arguing "Peters’s book is important, but putting aside for a moment the weight of that unasked-for responsibility, Stag Dance is a marvelous follow-up to a tremendous debut".
 Writer Lauren J Joseph praised the book in The Guardian, noting its ability to maintain cohesion across diverse stories, and comparing it to Mariana Enríquez's short story collection Things We Lost in the Fire.

 Kirkus Reviews was more mixed on the book, writing that the titular story "feels interminable at novel length", before ultimately concluding that "even when Peters’ experiments don't pay off, it's exciting to read an author willing to take these risks".

+Stag Dance was a finalist for the 2026 Pulitzer Prize for Fiction.

+Film adaptation

+A film adaptation is being developed by Run-A-Muck, a media company founded by Pamela Drucker Mann, Ilene Chaiken, and Jennifer Beals.